fcgreen6/csc4220-encryption/README.md

 - **XOR encryption** applies the **exclusive or** operator to the bits of each character in a file.
 By the same process, encrypted files can be decrypted.
 - **Shift encryption** shifts the ascii value of each character in a file by an integer value.
 By the same process, encrypted files can be decrypted.
 ### How to Run:
-- Install WSL.
+- Install WSL and a cpp compiler such as MinGW.
+- Clone the repo and navigate to the program directory.
-- Compile the cpp file in each repository.
+- Compile the cpp file in each sub-directory.
 - Run the executable files.
   - Each file uses the same menu.
   - Step One: